ayanpan/boomi-pgp-cert-with-expiry/README.md

-# Create PGP Certificate for Boomi with Expiry Date
+# Create PGP Certificate for Boomi with Expiry Date in Mac OS

 ## Problem Statement
 When we create a PGP Certificate in Boomi, the Expiry Date isn't set by Boomi.
-Some boundary systems require the expirt date to be set, as per their information security protocol.
+Some boundary systems require the expiry date to be set, in accordance to their information security guidelines.

 ## Analysis
 This is a Boomi product limitation.

 ## Solution
 **Step-1:** Generate the PGP Certificate in an external tool/software.
-Keep a note of the Password/Passphrase, as it will be required in a later step.
+Make a note of the Password/Passphrase, as it will be required in a later step.

 **Step-2:** Export the Public Key and the Private Key from the external tool/software, in .asc format, and store it in your computer.